What is B2B Data Providers?

 +

-Run a blind test: upload 500-1000 real CRM records and compare match rates, accuracy, and pricing across 2-3 providers.
-Do not rely on vendor demo datasets — they are curated to show best-case performance.
-Key metrics to compare: match rate, email deliverability on matched records, phone connect rate, and true cost per valid record after accounting for empty results.
+Run a blind test.
+Seriously.
+Upload 500-1,000 real CRM records — not a curated demo list — and compare match rates, accuracy, and pricing across 2-3 providers.
+Vendor demo datasets are cherry-picked to show best-case results, so never rely on those.
+The metrics that matter: match rate on YOUR records, email deliverability rate on matched contacts, phone connect rate, and true cost per valid record after accounting for empty results and bounces.

 Related Terms